|

 and function.
 To see how the assembly of the parts affect each

 other.
-No need for CAD experience or access to CAD program or
+No need for CAD experience or access to the CAD program or

 viewer.